 This is when you determine the amount you need each month to reach your financial goals.

 This is the most important step of the intentional budget.
 You need to think about all your short and long-term goals.
 Start thinking about what you want to save this year to build your emergency fund, how much you want to put aside each month to save for a house downpayment or for the holiday of your dream, or how much extra money you want to add to your retirement account.

-In the goals & intentions worksheet identify the number of years that you will need to achieve that goal, and how much you want to save towards each line.
-The worksheet will then calculate for you how much you need to save every year, and then monthly to reach your goal.
+In the goals and intentions worksheet, identify the number of years you will need to achieve that goal and how much you want to save towards each line.
+The worksheet will then calculate how much you need to save every year and then monthly to reach your goal.

 And now, a very important point: